 Write to Life blog

 Here’s today’s bike ride metrics.
 Temperature at beginning of ride: 41 degrees.
-Clear and cold.
-No wind.
+Sunny and cold.

 Photos from today’s ride: